Beyond Film Subtitles: Is YouTube the Best Approximation of Spoken Vocabulary?: Extrinsic Evaluation

 We measure correlation (PCC) with mean word familiarity from five databases: Chinese familiarity ratings \citep{su_etal_2023_familiarity}, English MRC lexical database \citep{coltheart_1981_mrc,coltheart_wilson_1987_mrc}, Indonesian lexical norms \citep{sianipar_etal_2016_affective}, Japanese word familiarity ratings \citep{asahara-2019-word}\footnote{ We use the published ratings for reception estimated using a Bayesian linear mixed model. }, and Spanish lexical norms \citep{guasch_etal_2016_spanish}.
 Evaluation on three alternative, smaller databases for English, Spanish, and Japanese can be found in \autoref{sec:alt-fam}.

-As shown in \autoref{tab:fam}, in each language except Japanese, \Tdefault's correlation is either the strongest one or not significantly weaker.
-Correlations without any significant difference from \Tdefault are achieved by SUBTLEX in Chinese, by all subtitle corpora and SubIMDB and wordfreq in English, by wordfreq in Indonesian, and by all subtitle corpora except EsPal, and by CREA-Spoken in Spanish.
-In Japanese, GINI achieves the strongest correlation, followed by \Tbase and \Tdefault.
+As shown in \autoref{tab:fam}, in Japanese, \Tbase's correlation is the strongest one, and in all other languages \Tdefault's correlation is either the strongest one or not significantly weaker.
+Correlations without any significant difference from \Tdefault are achieved by SUBTLEX in Chinese, by all subtitle corpora in English, by wordfreq in Indonesian, and by all subtitle corpora except EsPal, and by CREA-Spoken in Spanish.
+In Japanese, GINI achieves a remarkably strong correlation, significantly stronger than \Tdefault but still significantly weaker than \Tlemma ($^{\ast\ast}$) and \Tbase ($^{\ast\ast\ast}$).\footnote{We computed the levels of significance separately, as \autoref{tab:fam} compares all corpora only against \Tdefault.}

 No corpus achieves results comparable to TUBELEX results across all five languages, but SUBTLEX corpora do not differ significantly on the three languages where they are available.
 Similarly to LDT, \autoref{fig:fam-size} shows that TUBELEX and SUBTLEX perform remarkably well relative to their size, roughly one order of magnitude smaller than the OpenSubtitles corpora.